Orlando-pt/ads/docs/report.md

 ---

-## Solving The Complexity Of Instantiating/Editing/Removing The Different Types Of Objects
+## Solving The Addition of Locations
 How can we add locations easily?

 ### Problem In Context